 Both sides are urging novel alignments.
-Crits are questioning the utility of the black-left coalition that has persisted over the years; one (this author) has even urged that the nonwhite poor consider aligning themselves with the progressive wing of the Republican Party.
-Steele and Carter seem open to this suggestion.
-Carter devotes nearly fifteen pages of his book to laying out ways in which moderate Republicans might strike up a liaison with at least a segment of the black community.
+Crits are questioning the utility of the black-left coalition that has persisted over the years;77 one (this author) has even urged that the nonwhite poor consider aligning themselves with the progressive wing of the Republican Party.78 Steele and Carter seem open to this suggestion.
+Carter devotes nearly fifteen pages of his book to laying out ways in which moderate Republicans might strike up a liaison with at least a segment of the black community.79 prefers laying the past to rest and making the most of the opportunities now present.
+See Carter, supra note 10, at 73-75.